mikch06/unbound-adblocker/README.md

 ## For your Opnsense Firewall

-This script creates an ad blocking list for your unbound DNS resolver on your Opnsense Firewall<br>
+The script creates an ad-blocking list for your unbound DNS resolver on your Opnsense Firewall.
-and integrates a list of Advert- and tracking server lits.

 run ./unbound-adb-update-hosts.sh

-when script is done go to router webui -> services -> unbound DNS -> general -> advanced<br>
-Under Custom options add:
+When the script is done:
+Goto Services -> Unbound DNS -> General and include your ad-blacklist.conf

     include:/var/unbound/ad-blacklist.conf

 After that you can restart/reload unbound and all list entries are resolved by 0.0.0.0 .